Iodine

 Optimal iodine absorption

 If you are iodine-deficient, your body will efficiently absorb the iodine in your diet.
-When iodine sufficiency is reached, excess is excreted in the urine.
+When iodine sufficiency is reached, then excess iodine is excreted in the urine.
 However, this is not an excuse to overdose.
 Any supplement should always be taken with care.

 There is a synergy between iodine and selenium, which means that if one consumes too little selenium, the body uses iodine inefficiently (and probably vice versa, though there is no research that has been done to show this).
 Of all foods, Brazil nuts usually contain the highest level of selenium.
 If you eat one Brazil nut per day, you probably get sufficient selenium for good health, without overdosing on barium and radium, which are also very high in Brazil nuts.
-(15) Other food sources of selenium include kidneys, shellfish, fish and egg yolks.
+(15) Other food sources of selenium include kidneys, shellfish, ocean-caught fish and egg yolks.

-Tin, magnesium, vitamin D, vitamin B1 and vitamin C also assist with the absorption and use of iodine (8).
+Sea or rock salt, tin, magnesium, vitamin D, vitamin B1 and vitamin C also assist with the absorption and use of iodine (8).

 Side-effects / contraindications / symptoms of excess iodine